brutella/hkcam/README.md

 The 3D-printed parts are available as STL files [here](https://github.com/brutella/hkcam/tree/master/enclosure).

 # Advanced Configuration
 The application can be further configured using flags in the startup script.
-These can lead to a misconfigured system and shoud be used at your own caution.
+These can lead to a misconfigured system and should be used at your own caution.

 These settings can be changed in the startup script ```/etc/sv/hkcam/run```.